MicrosoftDocs/appcenter-docs/docs/diagnostics/index.md

 # Diagnostics

 > [!IMPORTANT]
-> The Diagnostics service is currently in Preview, as we are actively working on making this service more stable and with new capabilities.
+> The Diagnostics service is now Generally Available for all your production apps.

 ## Overview